David Long Jr. (linebacker): Tennessee Titans (first stint)

 Long was selected by the Tennessee Titans in the sixth round (188th overall) of the 2019 NFL draft.
-During Week 10 against the Kansas City Chiefs, Long forced a fumble off running back Damien Williams which was recovered by teammate Rashaan Evans for a 53-yard touchdown in the 35–32 win.
-He finished his rookie season with 15 tackles as a backup linebacker and special teamer.
+During Week 10 against the Kansas City Chiefs, Long forced a fumble off running back Damien Williams which was recovered by teammate Rashaan Evans for a 53-yard touchdown in the 35–32 victory.
+He finished his rookie year with 15 tackles as a backup linebacker and special teamer.

-Long played 14 games during the 2020 season, making five starts at the end of the season, recording 54 tackles and a forced fumble.
+Long played 14 games in 2020 and made five starts at the end of the season, recording 54 tackles and a forced fumble.
 He was placed on the reserve/COVID-19 list by the team on November 16, 2020, and activated on November 28.